fnproject/flow-lib-go/README.md

 # FnFlow Applications for Go

 ## Introduction
-Simply import this library from your go application, deploy it on fn, and start using the power of FnFlow.
+Simply import this library into your go application, deploy it on fn, and start using the power of FnFlow.

 ## Getting Started
 ```go